ufownl/cycle_gan/README.md

 # cycle_gan

-CycleGAN with Spectral Normalization and Class Activation Mapping Attention implemented by [MXNET](https://mxnet.incubator.apache.org/).
+CycleGAN with Spectral Normalization and Class Activation Mapping Attention implemented using [MXNet](https://mxnet.incubator.apache.org/).

 I tried to train it using the dataset [selfie2anime](https://www.kaggle.com/arnaud58/selfie2anime) and got the following results: